skip to main content

 Assaults and attempted assaults where no weapon is used and that do not result in serious or aggravated injury to the victim.

 The unlawful entry into a building or other structure with the intent to commit a felony or a theft.
-Forced entry is not a required element of the offense; it may be accomplished via an unlocked door or window, so long as the entry is unlawful (constituting a trespass).
 Included are attempts to commit burglary where forced is employed, or where a perpetrator is frightened off while entering an unlocked door or climbing through an open window.

 Motor Vehicle Theft